EnriqueKhai/JaneStreetETC22/README.md

 The result?
 Surprising.
 We were now earning roughly $600 per round and we didn't even know why HAHAHA

-It was around here that we advanced to 2nd overall and gained some much needed confidence!
+It was around here, at 2pm, that we advanced to 2nd overall and gained some much needed confidence!

 ### The Winning Strategy

-The idea was simple.
+Halfway through the competition, we realized something.

 There were roughly 5,000 trades per round.
 Instead of racking our brains trying to earn the maximum possible profit on a **single** trade, why not earn a dollar on **every** one of them?

 That is, we wanted to be market makers.
 For each asset, we would (A) compute its fair price and (B) place a buy order at `fair_price - 1` and another sell order at `fair_price + 1`, i.e., buy low and sell high.